Check Engine Light Testing at O’Reilly Auto Parts in Tillamook, OR

 Is it Safe to Drive with My Check Engine Light On?

 In some cases, a Check Engine light could represent something as simple as a loose gas cap or other problems that don't affect the performance or efficiency of the vehicle, but it's impossible to be certain of the cause without having it diagnosed.
 For that reason, it is recommended that you limit driving the vehicle regularly until the cause of the Check Engine light has been determined.
-If your Check Engine light comes on, it should be addressed as soon as possible to ensure that your vehicle continues to drive at its best, and visiting the O’Reilly Auto Parts at 2207 North Main St Ste A to have the codes read should be a priority before you continue driving your vehicle normally.
+If your Check Engine light comes on, it should be addressed as soon as possible to ensure that your vehicle continues to drive at its best, and visiting the O’Reilly Auto Parts at 2207 North Main St to have the codes read should be a priority before you continue driving your vehicle normally.

 Why is My Check Engine Light Flashing?